zekaryas1/notes/docs/Frameworks/React/React native.md

 ### Common Commands

 - `npx expo run`
-	- Build a the app and then runs the development server
+	- Builds the app and then runs the development server
 		- Doesn't build the app on consecutive runs if there exists build folder(`ios` and android) folder.
 			- Use `npx expo prebuild --clean` to regenerate the build folders again
 	- other options